Eric Hanushek

-Eric Alan Hanushek (/ˈhænəʃɛk/; born May 22, 1943) is an American economist who has written prolifically on public policy with a special emphasis on the economics of education.
-Since 2000, he has been a Paul and Jean Hanna Senior Fellow at the Hoover Institution, an American public policy think tank located at Stanford University in California.
+Eric Alan Hanushek (/ˈhænəʃɛk/; born May 22, 1943) is a US economist who has written prolifically on public policy with a special emphasis on the economics of education.
+Since 2000, he has been a Paul and Jean Hanna Senior Fellow at the Hoover Institution, a public policy think tank located at Stanford University in California.
 He was awarded the Yidan Prize for Education Research in 2021.

 Hanushek advocates using economic analysis to improve student performance.
-He has authored numerous, highly cited articles on the effects of class size reduction, high-stakes accountability, teacher effectiveness, and other education related topics.
+He has authored numerous, highly cited articles on the effects of class size reduction, high-stakes accountability, Parental Education, teacher effectiveness, and other education related topics.
 In a 1971 paper he introduced the concept of evaluating teacher effectiveness on the basis of student learning gains.
 This idea is the basis of value-added assessments of teacher quality.
 In his most recent book, The Knowledge Capital of Nations, Hanushek concludes that the quality of education is causally related to economic growth.

 Hanushek is a periodic contributor to the opinion pages of The Wall Street Journal and also appears in court cases as a paid expert witness testifying for the state in lawsuits brought by plaintiffs attempting to equalize disparities in funding of school districts.